sagemath/trac_to_gh/Issue 499.md

 # Issue 499: n() is undefined for rational numbers

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/499

 Original creator: mabshoff